Ai (singer): Musical styles

 Ai's discography spans R&B, hip hop, pop, J-pop, and dance genres.
 Critics have compared her to Beyoncé, Alicia Keys, and Missy Elliott.
 The Los Angeles Times has described Ai as a "fast-rising diva with authentic American-sounding R&B".
-While her early works are primarily marketed as R&B, her ninth and tenth studio albums, Independent and Moriagaro experimented with dance-pop.
+While her early works were primarily marketed as R&B, her ninth and tenth studio albums, Independent and Moriagaro experimented with dance-pop.
 Ai's eleventh studio album Wa to Yo experimented with traditional Japanese and electropop sounds, while also featuring a return to her early R&B sound.
-Her 2019 greatest hits album Kansha!!!!! - Thank You for 20 Years New and Best heavily featured gospel influences.
+Her 2019 greatest hits album Kansha!!!!! – Thank You for 20 Years New and Best heavily featured gospel influences.
 Ai's twelfth studio album Dream has been described as a pop and R&B album with influence from hip hop and gospel music.

 Other ventures

 In April 2011, Ai presented a music documentary, Ai Miss Michael Jackson: King of Pop no Kiseki, that was recorded for Music On!
 TV.
 In the documentary, she traveled to the United States and interviewed members of the Jackson family in their home.

 For the American musical comedy Glee's season two episode "Britney/Brittany", Ai dubbed the voice of Britney Spears in the Japanese release.